Male vs Female Husky: 10 Key Differences!

 Remember that no two huskies are the same, and there’s no real way to identify between males and females based on gender alone!

-Interestingly, we’ve found that male huskies tend to be more black and white whilst female huskies exhibit a wider range of coat colorings.
-Not only that, but male huskies tend to look bigger than females as their coats are often fluffier.
+Interestingly, we’ve found that male huskies tend to be more black and white, whilst female huskies exhibit a wider range of coat colorings.
+Also, male huskies tend to look bigger than females as their coats are often fluffier.

 4. Training

-In general, female huskies are considered to be easier to train as they are less likely to challenge authority from their owners.
-However, all huskies are difficult to train – don’t think that getting a female will make your life easier!
+In general, female huskies are considered easier to train as they are less likely to challenge authority from their owners.
+However, all huskies are difficult to train – don’t think getting a female will make your life easier!

-You want your husky to be on board with what’s expected of it: being respectful of its owner and following basic rules such as “do not bite strangers.”
+You want your husky to be on board with what’s expected: respecting its owner and following basic rules such as “do not bite strangers.”

 5. Food Aggression

-Typically, male huskies are more likely to exhibit food aggression than females thanks to their dominate personalities.
-This behaviour likely stems from the fact that huskies are a pack breed, and each pack would have an alpha male that would be expected to eat first.
+Typically, male huskies are more likely to exhibit food aggression than females, thanks to their dominant personalities.
+This behavior likely stems from the fact that huskies are a pack breed, and each pack would have an alpha male that would be expected to eat first.

 Thankfully, there are ways you can teach your husky not to be so protective of their food so that everyone gets along better at mealtime.